jmquigley/util.wait/README.md

 This [library](docs/index.md) contains two functions and a class:

+- [wait](docs/index.md#wait) - Performs a blocked wait (like sleep) and doesn't return until the wait is over.
+Calls the given callback at the end of the wait period.
-- [wait](docs/index.md#wait) - JavaScript function that returns a Promise and can be used in a thenable chain to delay for N iterations of S seconds.
+- [waitPromise](docs/index.md#waitPromise) - JavaScript function that returns a Promise and can be used in a thenable chain to delay for N iterations of S seconds.
+This is an async function.
+The delay returns via a thenable when complete.
 - [waitCallback](docs/index.md#waitCallback) - JavaScript function that uses a callback after N iterations of S seconds.
+This is an async function.
+The delay returns via callback when complete.
 - [Semaphore](docs/index.md#Semaphore) - A simple JavaScript semaphore counter object.
 Creates a completion barrier with a counter.

 The two functions are used to create a delay in processing without stopping the event loop.
 It does this by using a wrapped [Timeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) call.
 The functions rely on the processing of a *Promise* or a *callback* to do this.